 I’m pretty picky about chocolate chips, especially since so many contain milk.
 For this recipe I used Lily’s Sweets dark chocolate baking chips since they’re sweetened with stevia and a bit healthier than other brands.

 I also love Guittard or Enjoy Life for allergy friendly baking!

 - Chewy Paleo Chocolate Chunk Cookies

 Lastly, if you try this recipe, leave a comment below and let me know how it turned out!
 Be sure to follow me on instagram for more recipes and daily eats!

 - Preheat oven to 350 degrees Fahrenheit.

-- Use a rubber spatula or wooden spoon to fold in the chocolate chips.
+- Fold in the chocolate chips.

 - Form into 1 – 1 1/2 inch balls using a cookie scoop, press lightly to flatten with your fingers, and place on a cookie sheet with enough space in between.

 - Bake for 12-15 minutes or until the edges are golden brown.
 They will continue to harden as they cool.